proio-org/proio/py-proio/README.md

 # Installing
 Py-proio is maintained on [pipy](https://pypi.python.org/pypi/proio).
+The python `protobuf` package is a prerequisite.
 The package can be installed via `pip`:
 ```shell
 pip install --user proio
 ```